Key Takeaways

 - A litigation hold letter sent immediately can prevent the agency from destroying the footage.
 Families should act within days of the incident — not weeks or months.

 In the hours and days after a police shooting, a use-of-force incident, or a death in custody, the single most important piece of evidence is often the footage recorded by the officers' own body-worn cameras.
 Body camera video captures what happened in real time — the officer's commands, the suspect's response, the positioning, the escalation, and often the moments that prove an officer used more force than the situation required.
-In case after case, body camera footage has been the difference between a family's case being dismissed and a multimillion-dollar settlement.

 This guide explains how Oklahoma families can obtain and preserve body camera footage after a police encounter — and what to do when the agency refuses to cooperate.